Information About your Fitness

 Taking the time to prioritize your post-workout nutrition can help you maximize the return on the investment of your gym time.
 This is especially true for long-lasting or strenuous sweat sessions.
 Refueling with a mix of carbs and protein within the first 30-45 minutes after exercise is critical to replenishing depleted glycogen stores, repairing muscle tissue and ensuring that you’re ready for your next workout.

 Ideally, your post-workout meal should be low in fat so that the nutrients can enter the bloodstream as quickly as possible.
-Eating too soon after training may cause the body to break down muscle for fuel, rather than using it to repair and rebuild muscle, which can decrease recovery time.
+Eating too soon after training may cause the body to break down muscle for fuel,

 It’s also important to replenish fluids after a workout.
 During intense sweating, your body can lose fluids and electrolytes, which can lead to dehydration and affect performance.
 Drinking a beverage that’s low in sugar, such as water or a sports drink, can be helpful for replacing lost electrolytes.